arun664/Blockchain-based-Certificate-Authentication-System/README.md

 # Blockchain-based-Certificate-Authentication-System
-Decentralized Application to verify the authenticity of Academic Certificates
+Decentralized Application to store and verify the authenticity of Academic Certificates

 > Built using Ethereum on local blockchain setup and deployed on Ropsten test network.